The Evolution of MySQL in the All-Flash Datacenter

 As a non volatile memory, flash is revolutionizing data center architectures, improving application performance by bridging the gap between DRAM and disk.
 Future non volatile memories promise performance even closer to DRAM.
 While flash adoption first established a foothold as a disk replacement, data center architectures are now evolving to take advantage of flash as a new memory tier in both servers and storage systems.
 This talk covers the state of the art in non volatile memory technology and its application to MySQL.
 We describe the range of flash usage in the datacenter and examples of the performance and efficiency benefits achievable with flash in MySQL.
 We also describe the future of non-volatile memory in the form of new application primitives and innovation underway in the MySQL community to utilize these capabilities.

-Nisha Talagala is Lead Architect at Fusion-io, where she works on innovation in non volatile memory technologies and applications.
-Nisha has more than 10 years of expertise in software development, distributed systems, storage and I/O solutions, and non-volatile memory.
-She has worked as technology lead for server flash at Intel - where she led server platform non volatile memory technology development, storage-memory convergence, and partnerships.
-Prior to Intel, Nisha was the CTO of Gear6, where she designed and built clustered computing caches for high performance I/O environments.
-Nisha also served at Sun Microsystems, where she developed storage and I/O solutions and worked on file systems.
-Nisha earned her PhD at UC Berkeley where she did research on clusters and distributed storage.
-Nisha holds more than 30 patents in distributed systems, networking, storage, performance and non-volatile memory
+Nisha Talagala works at SanDisk/Fusion-io, developing new and exciting technologies in non volatile memory and its applications.
+Her background is in software development for distributed systems, focusing on storage, I/O, file systems, and non-volatile memory.
+Before Fusion-io, she was the technology lead for server flash at Intel - heading up server platform non volatile memory technology development and partnerships.
+Before that, she was Chief Technology Officer at Gear6, where they built clustered computing caches for high performance I/O environments.
+Nisha got her PhD at UC Berkeley doing research on clusters and distributed storage.
+She hold over 30 patents in distributed systems, networking, storage, performance and non-volatile memory